 Trees are generally available from commercial nurseries as container grown or bare-rooted stock.
-Price per tree should range from $2.50 - $5.00 for 1-2 year-old contract-grown forestry stock.
+Price per tree should range from $2.50 - $5.00 for 1-2 year-old contract-grown forestry stock (2020 prices).

 Take great care in the handling, transport and storage of seedlings, especially bare-rooted stock which must be kept cool and moist and planted as soon as possible after wrenching.
 Containerised (plug) stock should also be planted as soon as possible after receiving the plants.
 Make sure the root plugs are moist by soaking in a water trough.